MetalHead1986/MyDocs/Creating textual content.md

 The entire writing process can be split into roughly six stages:
 1. Gather the required information by any means and via any media at your disposal.
 2. Select the proper tool for creating your documentation.
 3. Select the proper style and grammar preferences.
-At EPAM, technical writers follow the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) standards, unless specified otherwise by the customer.
+At our company, technical writers follow the [Microsoft Writing Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) standards, unless specified otherwise by the customer.
 4. Plan the structure of your document and get down to writing.
 5. Create your first draft and send it to your project supervisor for review if any.
 6. Review, update, and publish the document.
 This aspect will be covered in [Module 7].